inthecyber-group/Malleable-Redirector/README.md

 - **Precise header matching on beacon routes.** Extracts every `client {}` header from the profile (`Accept`, `Accept-Language`, `Content-Type`, etc.) and enforces them as `RewriteCond` on the exact URIs where the beacon sends them.
 A scanner with the right UA still gets turned away if it doesn't send the right headers.

-- **Three-track URI model.** Profile URIs (beacon comms), operator-added staging URIs, and lax/unconditional URIs each get their own track with appropriate matching — no one-size-fits-all policy.
+- **Three-track URI model.** Profile URIs (beacon comms), operator-added staging URIs, and lax/unconditional URIs each get their own track with appropriate matching, no one-size-fits-all policy.

 - **Correct rule ordering.** Profile proxy rules run *before* the probe path filter, so `.php` or `.aspx` URIs in your profile are proxied rather than blocked by the probe filter that comes after.